sjl/.plan/README.markdown

 * More [Bones][] tests from [TAOP][].
 * Started cleaning up my vector math stuff from Coding Math.
 Might make it into its own little library so I can use it in other things.

+### 2016-07-25 - 2016-07-31

+* Traveling around Iceland with a friend who was visiting.
+* Read [Hillbilly Elegy][] after reading [this interview][Hillbilly Elegy Interview].
+It was a really interesting book.
+You should read it if you want to understand how what's happening in the US could possibly be happening.
+  Luckily the book doesn't strike **too** close to home for me, but growing up in rural Pennsylvania I definitely saw bits and pieces of what he describes.
+* Read the [Lisp Hackers][] book.
+* Finished reading [Engines of Logic][].
+It was interesting, but kind of a weird mix.
+I expected a basic pop science book about the history of logic and computing, and for the most part that's what it was, but it was written by a mathematician and has some really strangely-explained examples of particular mathematical concepts that were really hard to follow.
+For example: I already understood Cantor's [diagonalization][] argument before reading the book, but I still found it hard to follow the author's explanation of it.
+The author seems to be trying to "dumb down" the explanations but does it in a way that makes it harder to grasp overall.